Node.js

 Important

 You should use only one method to instrument the application.
-Do not use both the methods at the same time.
+Do not use both methods at the same time.

 Auto instrumentation

-To auto instrument your Node.js application with the tracing agent, modify your application startup command to use the -r option.
+To auto-instrument your Node.js application with the tracing agent, modify your application startup command to use the -r option.
 For example:

 node -r @traceable/nodejsagent server.js